-If you are an SQLite user whose has stumbled over some quirk of SQLite that is not mentioned here, please send us an email so that we can document the problem.
+If you are an SQLite user whose has stumbled over some quirk of SQLite that is not mentioned here, please let the developers know by posting a brief message on the SQLite Forum.

 Whenever comparing SQLite to other SQL database engines like SQL Server, PostgreSQL, MySQL, or Oracle, it is important first of all to realize that SQLite is not intended as a replacement or competitor to any of those systems.
 SQLite is serverless.
 There is no separate server process that manages the database.
 An application interacts with the database engine using function calls, not by sending messages to a separate process or thread.

 The fact that SQLite is embedded and serverless instead of being client/server is a feature, not a bug.

 Client/server databases like MySQL, PostgreSQL, SQL Server, Oracle, and others are an important component of modern systems.
 These systems solve an important problem.
 But SQLite solves a different problem.
 Both SQLite and client/server databases have their role.
 Developers who are comparing SQLite against other SQL database engines need to clearly understand this distinction.

 See the Appropriate Uses For SQLite document for additional information.

 SQLite is flexible with regard to datatypes.
 Datatypes are advisory rather than mandatory.

 Some commentators say that SQLite is "weakly typed" and that other SQL databases are "strongly typed".
 We consider these terms to be inaccurate and even pejorative.
 We prefer to say that SQLite is "flexibly typed" and that other SQL database engines are "rigidly typed".

 See the Datatypes in SQLite document for a detailed discussion of the type system in SQLite.